aizardar/exploratory_data_analysis/README.md

 # exploratory_data_analysis
-Set of notebooks going deeper on understanding some classical approaches on exploratory data analysis
+Set of notebooks going deeper on understanding some classical approaches on exploratory data analysis.
+All notebooks can executed on a virtual environment in https://mybinder.org/v2/gh/caiomiyashiro/exploratory_data_analysis/master

 # PCA
 Principal Component Analysis is a unsupervised machine learning technique used for multivariable exploratory data analysis and dimensionality reduction.